darshanrao/AI-Space-Search-Engine/README.md

 Space biology research is full of valuable knowledge, but it’s scattered across hundreds of dense publications.
 Finding the right information or making sense of it quickly can be overwhelming.

 We wanted to build something that feels like **talking to a knowledgeable research assistant**.
-You ask a question, and instead of giving you a vague summary, the assistant provides context-rich answers with proper citations, relevant images, and links to papers.
+You ask a question and instead of giving you a vague summary, the assistant provides context-rich answers with proper citations, relevant images and links to papers.

-The goal was simple: make space bioscience literature **easier to explore, understand, and build upon**.
+The goal was simple: make space bioscience literature **easier to explore, understand and build upon**.

 ---